Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

 \section{Experiments}

-We first describe the experimental setup and the dataset composition for realistic video generation with dynamic object movement (Section~\ref{sec:movement_ssv2}).
-In the experiments, we examine whether RL-finetuning can increase each metric compared to SFT on self-generated data (Section~\ref{sec:preliminary_exp}), and investigate which combination of algorithms and rewards can improve the text-content alignment the most through AI and human evaluation (Section~\ref{sec:main_aif_results}).
-Moreover, we analyze the relationship between human preference and other types of automated feedback~(Section~\ref{sec:correlation_analysis}).
+We first describe the experimental setup and dataset composition for realistic video generation with dynamic object movement (Section~\ref{sec:movement_ssv2}).
+In the experiments, we test whether RL-finetuning increases each metric compared to SFT on self-generated data (Section~\ref{sec:preliminary_exp}), and investigate which combination of algorithms and rewards can improve dynamic scene generations the most through VLMs, humans, and VBench~\citep{huang2023vbench} evaluations (Section~\ref{sec:main_aif_results}).
+We also analyze the relationship between human preference and other feedback~(Section~\ref{sec:correlation_analysis}), and the performance gap between pre-trained and RL-finetuned models (\autoref{sec:before_after}).
+Lastly, we provide takeaways of algorithm choices for practitioners~(Section~\ref{sec:takeaways}).

-\paragraph{Experimental Setup.} We pre-train video diffusion models based on 3D-UNet~\citep{cicek20163dunet} with Something-Something-V2 dataset until converged, which obtains a good prior model for realistic object movements.
+\textbf{Experimental Setup.}~~ We pre-train video diffusion models with 3D-UNet~\citep{cicek20163dunet} (3B parameters in total) with Something-Something-V2 dataset (160K samples) until converged, which obtains a good prior model for realistic object movements.
 As explained in Section~\ref{sec:movement_ssv2}, we prepare 5$\times$24 prompts for training and 5$\times$8 prompts for evaluation and generate 128 samples per each prompt in the train split from pre-trained models to collect the data for finetuning.
-We then put the AI feedback and reward labels on the generated videos.
+We then put AI feedback and reward labels on the generated videos. \autoref{fig:rlaif_pipeline} summarizes the whole pipeline.
+See \autoref{sec:training_details} for the details of model training.
 For the evaluation, we generate 32 videos per prompt, compute each metric per video summing them over the frames, and average over top-8 samples.
 Under the same instruction as VLMs for the binary AI evaluation, we also conduct a human evaluation with binary rating.
-The whole pipeline is summarized in \autoref{fig:rlaif_pipeline}.